 This is where it might get confusing: many people mix up the Knowledge Graph and the panel you see on the right-hand side of your screen.
 The Knowledge Graph is the engine that powers the panel that’s officially called the Knowledge Graph Card.
 In this card, you’ll find the most visible result of the work the graph does.
 When there’s enough data about a subject, the card will be filled with all kinds of relevant facts, images, and related searches.

-Check out Target’s card in the screenshot below, and you’ll see how much information it provides.
+Check out Albert Einstein’s card in the screenshot below, and you’ll see how much information it provides.

 Read more: Elements of the Google search results page »

 Anatomy of the Knowledge Graph

 When Google released the Knowledge Graph in 2012, they made an excellent introductory video.
 This explains in easy to understand language how exactly the graph works and how it influences the results you get when you search for a specific term.
 Check out the video; it is still as relevant today as it was then:

 Examples of search results

 In recent years, content presented by the Knowledge Graph has become much more interactive.
 At first, it featured only static content, like images, social media profiles, and general information about the search.
 Today, it is continually expanding in possibilities.
 If you search for a movie, you can directly book tickets to see it at your local cinema.
 Search for a local store, and you know exactly when the busiest times are.
 On mobile, rich results are even richer!
 Google likes to experiment with the graph, what it shows and how it’s presented.

 Let’s look at some examples of Knowledge Graph listings.